aplteam/Cider/docs/Cider-User-Guide.md

 #### 4. Check for empty package folders

-Cider now checks whether any of the Tatin installation folders --- as noted on the `tatinFolder` property --- is empty apart from the dependency file and the build list.
+Cider now checks whether any of the Tatin installation folders --- as noted on the `dependencies` and `dependencies_dev` properties --- is empty apart from a dependency file and a build list.

 A> ### Why this may happen
 A>